 The information on this page relates to the law in England and Wales.
-Our listing of other useful organisations has details of organisations that may have information relevant to Northern Ireland and Scotland.
+Our listing of other useful organisations has details of organisations that may have information relevant to other parts of the UK.

-If you have experienced economic abuse, you may be able to pursue a prosecution against the abuser for controlling or coercive behaviour, depending on the circumstances.
+If you have experienced economic abuse, you may be able to pursue a prosecution against the abuser for controlling or coercive behaviour.

-Some economically abusive behaviour may fall into other criminal offences, such as theft, fraud or criminal damage.
-A pattern of economic abuse may be considered by the police as controlling or coercive behaviour.
+Some economically abusive behaviour may be another criminal offence, such as theft, fraud or criminal damage.
+However, the police may consider a pattern of economic abuse as controlling or coercive behaviour.
+This page focuses on pursuing a prosecution for controlling or coercive behaviour.

 On this page

-Domestic abuse takes many forms and does not always involve the use of physical violence.
+Domestic abuse takes many forms.
+It does not always involve the use of physical violence.
 In 2015, controlling or coercive behaviour became a crime in England and Wales for the first time.
 This made it a legally recognised form of domestic abuse.

-To challenge controlling or coercive behaviour, people normally need money and economic resources, such as access to transport and a place to stay.
+To challenge this type of behaviour, people normally need money and access to the things that money can buy.
+This may include access to transport and a place to stay.
 Without these, leaving an abuser is difficult.
-Perpetrators of controlling or coercive behaviour recognise this and use economic abuse as a way of limiting their victim’s choices.
+Perpetrators of controlling or coercive behaviour recognise this.
+They deliberately use economic abuse as a way of limiting their victim’s choices.

-Controlling or coercive behaviour is a crime in England and Wales if the following circumstances apply:
+Controlling or coercive behaviour is a crime in England and Wales if all of the following apply:

-A ‘substantial adverse effect’ on the victim could include:
+A ‘serious effect’ on the victim could include: